What Is A Covenant Not To Compete In Virginia?

 When are Covenants not to Compete Unenforceable?

 Foreseeing whether or not a judge will uphold a covenant not to compete is generally difficult.
-Even though the interests of an employer are important, Virginia courts value a person's freedom to select the type of employment that they desire.
+Even though the interests of an employer are significant, Virginia courts value a person's freedom to select the type of employment that they desire.
 Thus, courts will typically uphold only those covenants not to compete that they conclude to be reasonable.
-Those provisions that courts have seen to be unreasonable include those that last for an prolonged period of time or cover geographic areas around Richmond that are unreasonably large.
+Those agreements that courts have seen to be unreasonable include those that last for an prolonged period of time or cover geographic areas around Richmond that are unreasonably large.

 Do I Need an Attorney when Dealing with a Covenant not to Compete?